 Karwan is an independent tour guide who, in the last few years, he has become a real legend in the region.
 He is very knowledgeable about the region and, if you make a bit of online research, you will see that all travelers have been really happy with him, so I can’t recommend him enough.

-In addition, the readers of this blog can get an exclusive discount by using my code ATC-KURD
+In addition, the readers of this blog can get an exclusive 5% discount to the final quote by using my code ATC-KURD

 Just email him at [email protected] and mention Against the Compass plus the discount code somewhere in the subject or the body text.